YoshiABC123XYZ/LibTelltale/README.md

 The support notes are only given if there is a known problem with it or a note.

 Sam and Max: Save The World Remastered | sammaxremaster | N/A<br />
-The Walking Dead: A New Day | twd1 | This is NOT the game key to use for TWD the definitive series! <br /> The Walking Dead: Michonne | michonne | N/A<br />
+The Walking Dead: A New Day | twd1 | This is NOT the game key to use for TWD the definitive series!
+Writing archives for this game is not supported; however you can still open them, edit the files and save the files for conversion etc<br />
+The Walking Dead: Michonne | michonne | N/A<br />
 The Walking Dead: Season Two | wd2 | This is NOT the game key to use for TWD the definitive series! <br /> Game Of Thrones | thrones | N/A<br />